SoumitraDas1/SoumitraDas1/README.md

 ---

 ### 🌟 About Me
-- 👨🏻‍💻 I am a Full Stack Developer and Machine Learning Enthusiast with a strong passion for research and development.
+- 👨🏻‍💻 🎓 I am a Ph.D.
+Research Scholar in Computer Science with a strong focus on Machine Learning and Deep Learning.
-- 👯 I am seeking collaboration opportunities on open-source projects and advanced research in Machine Learning.
+- 👨🏻‍💻 Passionate about research, development, and building intelligent systems that solve real-world problems.
+- 🤝 Open to collaborations on open-source projects, academic research, and applied AI/ML initiatives.
 - 📫 Reach me at **bittujbr@gmail.com**.
 ---

 ### 📈 GitHub Stats